kazemmit/Steganography/README.md

 **MessageLength**: it should be an integer number which determines the message length in bit.

+**output**: this project creates the stego version of the input image in the same path of the input image, but with different names for different used methods like below:

+* LSB: imageName.LSB.bmp

+* LSBP: imageName.LSBP.bmp

+* LSBPP: imageName.LSBPP.bmp

+* LSBM: imageName.LSBM.bmp

+* LSBMR: imageName.LSBMR.bmp

 ***Examples: ***

 * java CreateStego LSB test.bmp 1000